-The oxycodone in oxycodone hydrochloride tablets may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical
+The oxycodone in oxycodone hydrochloride tablets may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
+Monitor patients with a history of seizure disorders for worsened seizure control during oxycodone hydrochloride tablets therapy.

-5.12 Withdrawal
+5.13 Withdrawal